DIDONEproject/musif/docs/source/CLI.md

 Alternatively, you can install musif system-wide with `pipx install musif` (see pipx documentation for instructions: https://pypa.github.io/pipx/)

-Here is the help page of the tool.
+Below, you can find the help page of the tool.
 To show it, just use `python -m musif -- -h` (or `musif -- -h` if you installed it via `pipx`).

 ```